 A second validation is done to check that all of your fund/equity accounts have at least one associated income account, and one associated expense account.
 (See the section on Fund Accounting to understand this.
 Transactions that affect the fund should normally be made to such associated income or expense accounts, not the fund account itself, except for rare inter-fund transfers.)
 If this problem occurs, you will be given a message about it, and give you an option to stay in the window, to create such accounts.
 It will also tell you which is the first fund with this sort of problem.

 After entering accounts, including setting up which funds / equity accounts your income and expense accounts are associated with, you may want to review your list with one or both of the Chart of Accounts and Income and Expense Accounts by Fund reports on the Reports ⇒ Listing sub-menu.
-(Note: The name of the 2nd of those reports may change, depending on your choices on the Maintenance ⇒ Entity Names window.)
+(Note: The name of the 2nd of those reports may change, depending on your choices on the Maintenance ⇒ Entity and Report Names window.)

 You will notice that unlike some other programs, you do not enter opening balances as you create new accounts in your chart of accounts.
 Instead, you can enter your opening balances in one large transaction, using the Actions ⇒ Opening Balances menu option.